300481/seafile-server/seafile/README.md

 Additionally you must replace the container images by an image of your choice.

-For MariaDB you must deactivate the livenessProbe and readynessProbe.
+For MariaDB you must deactivate the livenessProbe and readinessProbe.

 Then copy/move the state from the previous volumes to the new dynamic provisioned ones.